How to Use a Protractor?

 Let’s start learning Math!

-If you don’t have a protractor at home, you do not need to panic.
+You do not need to panic if you don’t have a protractor at home.
 You can download this printable protractor in PDF format.
 This improvised tool is handy if all the scales are intact because you can make various copies.
-So, if your child damages any, you can get a new one for them to continue practicing.
+So, if your child damages anything, you can get a new one for them to continue practicing.

 Conclusion